kongjun18/nvim-config/README.md

 # Vim configuration for C/C++ and Rust development
-This repository is my personal configuration of (Neo)vim based on UNIX.
+This repository is my personal configuration of (Neo)vim.

 If you want a community-driven configuration, please see [Spacevim](https://github.com/SpaceVim/SpaceVim).

 ## Feature
 I use vim edit almost any files.
 My (Neo)vim is configured for C/C++ and Rust.
-It supports Vim and Neovim and can run on any GNU/Linux distributions and FreeBSD.
+It supports Vim and Neovim and can run on any GNU/Linux distributions, Windows and FreeBSD.

 Feature list: